 (Let’s call the picture I’m about the paint “Before Content Strategy: A Cautionary Tale.”)

-Before a Strong Content Strategy Framework and After: From Lackluster to Lucrative
+Before a Strong Content Strategy Framework and After: From Lackluster Content Marketing to Lucrative Content Marketing

 Before Content Strategy

-2 years into content marketing, my business was seeing some growth, but most of the time I felt like I was spinning my wheels.
+Two years into content marketing, my business at Express Writers was seeing some growth, but most of the time I felt like I was spinning my wheels.

 - I had published 215 blogs, but only had 141 keywords ranking